Dr Trevor Hearing

 Previously he was Principal Lecturer and Head of Television and Video at the University of Sunderland 2001-06.

-Prior to his academic career, he was a television cameraman, director, producer and executive producer working in ITV, BBC and Channel Four from 1980 - 2000, during which time he worked on a wide range of factual, entertainment and drama programmes from Harry Secombe's "Highway" to ITV's true-crime drama series "Crimestory".
+Prior to his academic career, he was a television cameraman, director, producer and executive producer working on productions for ITV, BBC and Channel Four.more

 - Jones, K. and Hearing, T., 2013.
 “Turning research into film: Trevor Hearing in conversation with Kip Jones about the short film, Rufus Stone”.
-Qualitative Research in the Social Sciences.
+Qualitative Research for the Social Sciences.
 Sage Publications.

 - Hearing, T., 2010.
 No man’s land: the performative role of landscape in documentary.
 In: Acting With Facts Conference 1-3 September 2010 University of Reading.
 Vimeo: Acting With Facts Conference.